 Monthly administrator e-newsletters

-The third week of the month, Kiwanis International staff sends an E-newsletter to K-Kids International Administrators and club advisors.
+The third week of the month, Kiwanis International staff sends an e-newsletter to K-Kids International Administrators and club advisors.
+Review e-newsletters online.

 Club advisor contact information – Download reports in Microsoft Excel listing club Kiwanis and faculty advisor contact information.
 Login to Kiwanis Connect to access this information.
 Not sure how to log in to Kiwanis Connect, check out these frequently asked questions to help.